Tazaf/ionicitude/README.md

 	});
 ```

-**:warning: Note that if the device wants to launch an AR World but passed the `checkDevice()` check with a negative outcome, `Ionicitude.launchAR()` will throw an `UnsupportedFeatureError`.**
+**:warning: Note that if you try to launch an AR World on a device that didn't successfully passed the `checkDevice()` check, `Ionicitude.launchAR()` will throw an `UnsupportedFeatureError`.**

 # Interaction between the Ionic app and the AR View

 ## Important explanations ahead!

 It's very important to understand that when the Wikitude plugin launches an AR View, it does not so in the context of your Ionic App.
 It creates a completely new, independant, agnostic WebView, that comes over your Ionic App WebView (check the following diagram).
-That means that all your data, scopes, services, controllers or whatever your app is using are complete strangers for the AR View.
+This means that all your data, scopes, services, controllers or whatever your app is using are complete strangers for the AR View.

 ![New AR View - Diagram](docs/new-ar-view.jpg)